A Method for Learning Large-Scale Computational Construction Grammars from Semantically Annotated Corpora: Background and Related Work

 A first front is concerned with \textit{constructicography} \citep{lyngfelt2018constructicographybook}, i.e. the curated inventorisation of the constructions of a language, along with the formulation of construction definitions and the annotation of example constructs.
 Constructicographical resources are currently being developed for different languages, including English \citep{fillmore2012framenet}, German \citep{ziem2019german}, Swedish \citep{lyngfelt2018constructicography}, Russian \citep{janda2020how}, Japanese \citep{ohara2018relations} and Brazilian Portuguese \citep{laviola2017brazilian}.
 A second front is concerned with the formalisation and algorithmic processing of construction grammars. \citet{beuls2021computational} present a human-engineered construction grammar for the extraction of causation frames from English texts. \citet{micelli2009framing} and \citet{dodge2017grammar} leverage FrameNet to extend the coverage of human-engineered seed grammars, and \citet{vantrijp2017computational} has developed a model that combines hand-crafted grammatical constructions with lexical items sourced from lexical resources.
 Approaches that have taken a more explicit usage-based perspective, by learning construction grammars from semantically annotated data \citep{chang2008constructing,gerasymova2010acquisition,spranger2015acquisition, doumen2024modelling,beekhuizen2015constructions} or from situated communicative interactions \citep{nevens2022language,beuls2024humans}, have so far only yielded grammars with a very limited coverage \citep[see][]{doumen2025computational}.
 A third front is concerned with the automatic extraction of re-occurring patterns from corpora of language use.
 Originally, data-driven methods were developed that learn partially abstract, re-occurring sequences of words and part-of-speech tags \citep{wible2010stringnet,forsberg2014construction,barteld2020construction}.
 More recent methods extract minimal sets of constructional patterns that can combine information across different levels of linguistic analysis as annotated in a corpus or obtained through distributional methods \citep{dunn2017computational,dunn2022exposure}.

 In addition, a diverse body of relevant work is somewhat more distantly related.
 The method of \textit{collostructional analysis} \citep{stefanowitsch2003collostructions} statistically models the attraction and repulsion of lexemes with respect to grammatical patterns of interest as observed in corpus data.
 The \textit{CASA} framework \citep{herbst2024construction} provides a pedagogical method for systematically analysing utterances in terms of the constructions they instantiate.
-Popular annotation schemata have been extended to better capture information at the constructional level, in particular Abstract Meaning Representation \citep{bonial2018abstract} and Universal Dependencies \citep{weissweiler2024ucxn}.
-Finally, it has in the meantime become commonplace to investigate and evaluate the linguistic capabilities of large language models through the lens of construction grammar \citep{madabushi2020cxgbert,weissweiler2022better,bonial2024constructing,boguraev2025causal}.
+Popular annotation schemata have been extended to better capture information at the constructional level, in particular Abstract Meaning Representation \citep{bonial2018abstract,bonial2026cxgr} and Universal Dependencies \citep{weissweiler2024ucxn}.
+Finally, it has in the meantime become commonplace to investigate the linguistic capabilities of large language models using construction grammar as an underlying framework \citep{madabushi2020cxgbert,weissweiler2022better,bonial2024constructing,boguraev2025causal}.